raspberrypilearning/welcome-to-antarctica/en/step_7.md

 We have set 768px as the screen width below which the media query will trigger.

-**TODO** Add collapse about media queries (Media queries can be used to check many things, such as: width and height of the viewport width and height of the device orientation (is the tablet/phone in landscape or portrait mode?) resolution)
+--- collapse ---

+---
+title: Using media queries
+---

+A CSS media query can be used to check lots of things about the way a webpage is currently being displayed.

+You can check attributes of the device showing the page, like the width or the height.
+For mobile devices you can check whether they are in landscape or portrait mode.

+You can also use media queries to change the styling of a page when it is printed.

+--- /collapse ---

 --- task ---